For your convenience, this post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 a little completely over the top.
 My kitchen dining area looks like Halloween exploded!
 Half decorated pumpkins are everywhere, just waiting for glue to dry so I can move on to the next step.

-Like my Cinderella pumpkin, I didn’t really have a finished vision for this one.
-I knew what the finished product would be with my melted crayon pumpkin but I was just playing this one by ear.
-Sometimes it’s just more fun to make it up as you go.
+Like my Cinderella pumpkin, I didn't really have a finished vision for this one.
+I knew what the finished product would be with my melted crayon pumpkin but this time I just played it by ear.
+Sometimes it's just more fun to make it up as you go.

 What you'll need: